mplanasgit/project-3/README.md

 ## 4- Building distance tables

-Next, the **distance** between the chosen coordinates and each category (*query* in foursquare) was extracted from the results of the request.
-In the case of the **nearby companies**, which were also included in the final table, the distance was calculated using a function that considered their latitude and longitude coordinate values.
+- Next, the **distance** between the chosen coordinates and each category (*query* in foursquare) was extracted from the results of the request.
+- In the case of the **nearby companies**, which were also included in the final table, the distance was calculated using a function that considered their latitude and longitude coordinate values. *Note: only the companies within a 5 km radius were considered.*

 ### Considerations:
 - Each category was assigned a **weight** value according to their importance.
 This is a value that goes from 0 to 1, and adds up to 1 all categories considered.
 The **importance** was decided based on two main factors: